 There are many places to find more information about ParaView.
-For starters, ParaView has online help that can be accessed by simply clicking the ParaView Guide written by Amy Henderson Squillacote and available from Kitware is a helpful guide for all things ParaView.
+The ParaView Users Manual is online and is located at The ParaView User's Guide.
+ParaView also has an online help that can be accessed by simply clicking the button in the application.